TakSJTU/QI-ZHANG/README.md

   **Course Instructor, Tianhua College of Shanghai Normal University**
   - Principles of management -- Fall 2019
-    - Responsibilities: I used a combination of group discussions, videos, case studies, and experiential learning activities to facilitate students learning processes.
+    - Responsibilities: I used a combination of group discussions, videos, case studies, and experiential learning activities to facilitate students' learning processes.
 Also, I designed and taught several topics including organizational culture and social network analysis.
 These lectures were particularly designed so that students could connect class materials to their own experiences, facilitating a relatable teaching environment.
 For example, I used the social networks of the classes the students were taking in the university to demonstrate how the technique of social network analysis could be used to identify interpersonal problems in the organization, and how employees could gain more social capital by obtaining a better understanding of their position in the social network.

 ## Selected Awards
 - SJTU Overseas Study Grants for Excellent Ph.D.
 Students
-- Scholarship for high level academic papers of postgraduate, ACEM, SJTU
+- Scholarship for high-level academic papers of postgraduate, ACEM, SJTU

 ## Academic Service
 - Reviewer, Academy of Management Annual Meetings (OB, MOC divisions), 2021-present